AI21Labs/pmi-masking/README.md

 * Section 1 provides the list construction details.
 * Section 2 details the PMI-Masking method for bidirectional masked language models, which essentially treats all of the elements of the provided lists as units that can only be masked together.
-* Section 3 provides scores of trained models on the [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) and [RACE](https://www.cs.cmu.edu/~glai1/data/race/) benchmarks.
+* Section 3 provides some scores of recently trained models on the [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) and [RACE](https://www.cs.cmu.edu/~glai1/data/race/) benchmarks.

 ## Section 1: How we constructed the masking vocabulary